Peyton's Plays Drive Dramatic Colts Offense

 It's finally almost here - Super Bowl XLI, between the Indianapolis Colts and Chicago Bears.
 The National Football League says Sunday's game in Miami will be televised live in 232 countries and territories, which means a lot of people around the globe will see for the first time what NFL fans have been seeing for years - a high powered Colts offensive, led by the league's most frenetic quarterback, Peyton Manning.
 NPR's Tom Goldman has this report on the method behind Manning's unique style.

-Mr. JIM CALDWELL (Quarterback Coach, Indianapolis Colts): And he actually makes a decision at the line of scrimmage which one he wants to run, depending upon how the defense align themselves.
+JIM CALDWELL: And he actually makes a decision at the line of scrimmage which one he wants to run, depending upon how the defense align themselves.

 GOLDMAN: Manning can go beyond the options.
 The entire playbook is open to him, and he uses it.
 Many quarterbacks read defenses and call audibles, but Caldwell says no one does it as much or with such command.

 CALDWELL: He's a very, very unusual individual just in terms of his application of concepts, his ability to recall situations and looks.
 He has an extraordinary mind.

 GOLDMAN: Did you see that movie, "A Beautiful Mind?"
 Did you see that?